 - Heavy cream or heavy whipping cream.
 Whip the cream by itself to get it to double in volume and form soft peaks before adding anything else.

 - Fresh mangoes.
-Choose fresh, ripe mangoes for this ice cream.
+Use fresh, ripe mangoes.
 Unripe mangoes will give the ice cream a sour taste.

 - Sweetened condensed milk has the water content evaporated out so fewer ice crystals form.
 It also acts as a sweetener.
 The thick syrup also softens the ice cream and makes it easier to scoop.
 You can use regular, low-fat, or fat-free sweetened condensed milk.

-Next, whip the heavy cream with an electric mixer at high speed in a large bowl until soft peaks form.
+- Whip the heavy cream with an electric mixer at high speed in a large bowl until soft peaks form.
+Add the entire can of sweetened condensed milk and the vanilla extract.
+Blend at medium speed until stiff peaks form and the mixture has a creamy texture.

-Cover with plastic wrap, and freeze for 6 hours or overnight.
+- Cover with plastic wrap, and freeze for 6 hours or overnight.
+Enjoy!

-Hint: When you're ready to serve, remove the ice cream from the freezer and let it sit at room temperature for about 5 minutes to soften slightly.
+When ready to serve, remove the ice cream from the freezer and let it sit at room temperature for about 5 minutes to soften slightly.

-- Scoop the creamy ice cream into a bowl
+- Scoop the creamy ice cream into a bowl, waffle cone, or ice cream cone.

-- Make a sundae with fresh mango, chopped nuts, and a drizzle of chocolate sauce.
+- Make a sundae with fresh mango, whipped cream, chopped nuts, and a drizzle of chocolate sauce.

-- Turn it into an ice cream sandwich by sandwiching it between two oatmeal cookies.
+- Use it as a filling for crepes or turn it into an ice cream sandwich by sandwiching it between two oatmeal cookies.

 - Serve it on Crispy Buttermilk Waffles or Buttermilk Sheet Pan Pancakes.